idiap/RawSpeechClassification/README.md

 pip install raw-speech-classification
 ```

-By default it install with pytorch, but you can install tensorflow.
-You'll need to set
+By default it installs with pytorch, but you can install tensorflow if you want to use
-the `KERAS_BACKEND` environment variable to the correct backend:
+it instead.
+You'll need to set the `KERAS_BACKEND` environment variable to the correct
+backend:

 ```bash
 export KERAS_BACKEND=torch